Pierre-rigodiat/RDA/docs/MDCS Settings.md

 # MDCS Settings

 This document provides a list of settings specific to the MDCS.
-Additional information regarding settings can be found on the Django documentation and on the documentation of individual python package.
+Additional information regarding settings can be found on the Django documentation and on the documentation of individual python packages.

 ## General Settings

 **MDCS_URI:** *http://127.0.0.1:8000*
 URI of the server.

-**USE_EMAIL:** *False*
+**USE_EMAIL:** *True|False*
 If True, emails will be triggered:
 - By the request account feature (request, accept, deny).
 - Enabling of the 'Reset Password' feature.
 The user will receive directions to reset their password in an email.